peeringdb/docs/docs/oauth.md

 PeeringDB now offers OAuth2 authentication for third-party applications to allow users to authenticate against PeeringDB.

-Implementation details are at <https://github.com/peeringdb/peeringdb/issues/131>.
-For an example, see <https://github.com/inex/IXP-Manager/issues/322>.
+Implementation details are at [Github #131](https://github.com/peeringdb/peeringdb/issues/131).
+For an example, see [IXP-Manager issue #322](https://github.com/inex/IXP-Manager/issues/322).

 ### What is OAuth?